magento-hackathon/gamification/README.md

 -------------------------
 Just install module, there's a sample data added, which gains you some nice ponys whenever you add something into the cart.
 To modify that behavior the rules and achievements are managed in the hackathon_gamification_rule table.
-To track a new event you have to add following snippet for your event in the config.xml:
+To track a new event you have to add following snippet for your event in the config.xml to observe that:

     <checkout_cart_add_product_complete>
         <observers>